There are a few events which you will find specific to the grid object only.

-Within the action set, references to the field in the grid will return values of the row clicked.
+Within the action set, any reference to a column in the grid will return the specific column value of the row clicked.

 In the above animation, the grid is called ContactsGrid.
-The row clicked is a record pertaining to Bob Crenshaw.
-Any time you pull in a value from the grid's fields, it will be from Bob's particular record.
+The row clicked is a record pertaining to Amy Ford.
+Any time you pull in a value from the grid's fields, it will be from Amy's particular record.

 Below is the action Go To Screen which is the action for the row click event.